-• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.

 Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would combust nearly 100% of the gas into usable heat.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
 Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces